dpalmie/learning/README.md

 - Super senior of GT: take CS 1301 (intro **python** class), get part-time SWE job at surgical efficiency startup
 - Graduation: secured SWE consulting job at Slalom, staying in Atlanta
 ---
 The most impactful items from the above list were definitely the part-time SWE job.
 This gave me exposure to working with data in python (using the **pandas, twilio, SQLAlchemy**, and **pymysql** libraries), building full stack apps using various tech stacks (first using **JavaScript, PHP, MySQL, HTML/CSS, Apache**; second using **React.js, Node.js, Express.js, Chart.js, MySQL**).
-)
+Additionally, the OOP knowledge from 1331 and data structures and algorithms knowledge from 1332 were invaluable for technical interviews.